IBS-D IS A TYPE OF IRRITABLE BOWEL SYNDROME

 IBS-C

-IBS with constipation.
 Most of your stools are hard or lumpy

 IBS-M

-symptoms of both diarrhea and constipation
+Most stools are a combination of diarrhea and constipation

 IBS-U